yehyifan/Oscar_Best_Actress_Awards_Web_Scraper/README.md

-## Oscar Best Actress Awards Analysis
+## Oscar Best Actress Awards Web Scrapper

 ### 1. Goal
 To scrape and analyse Academy Award Best Actress nomination and win, allowing users to query performance history for a specific actress and requested period.